isaquealves/PUGXMultiUserBundle/Resources/doc/index.md

 ### 2. Enable the bundle

-Enable the bundle in the kernel:
+Enable the bundles in the kernel:

 ``` php
 <?php